 Below: This north-facing Google Earth satellite view of the Tower 142

-the yards and the former passenger station (off image to the left).
-The right curve is the former
+yards and the former passenger station (off image to the left).
+The right curve

 Below: The ex-P&NT tracks terminate at the lower right corner of this